aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

 ## What was one of the most helpful classes that helped prepare you for working in the industry?

-CS 5300 was good in so many ways
+CS 5300 Compiler Construction was good in *so* many ways

 *   I *really* learned what my programming languages were trying to accomplish
     *   ...and what their error messages were trying to tell me!